The basic idea behind this blog is to play through the RPGs on the Super Famicom (Super Nintendo), and the PC Engine, in Japanese release order.

 It needs to have a narrative you play through, not just an end goal (this excludes Koei's Romance of the Three Kingdoms games) It needs to have individual, named characters that you can develop, not just generic troops (if both exist that's fine).

-I am making an attempt to buy the games I play so that I can read the instruction manuals, as long as they are available for a reasonable price.
-But I'm playing everything on the nSide emulator, which is a fork of higan(formerly bsnes) that adds a few features useful to me.
-I'm using an Acer Spin 3 laptop with a Dualshock 4 controller hooked up via USB.
+I'm playing everything on the bsnes MT emulator, a fork of the recent bsnes that adds a few useful features.
+I'm using an Acer Spin 3 laptop with a Dualshock 4 controller via bluetooth.

 Now what about emulator features like fast forward or save state?
 In my initial version of these rules, I forbade myself from using these unless the games were really bad, and even then I waited a week of play before I used them.
 However, after a few years of doing it this way I realized this week of waiting wasn't really necessary -- I made these rules back when I thought the overall quality of the games would be much higher than it actually is.

 I now make very liberal use of fast forward in all but the best games.
 My use of save states is still fairly limited, but I do use them freely in crappy games and I don't always wait a week before using them.
 Cheat codes I still rarely use, though.
 I only use them in the worst games, and almost entirely to get around excessive forced grinding.
 I always say in the post in the few cases where I used cheat codes.